Find An Equation Of The Tangent Plane To The Surface

 • Machine Learning: Tangent planes are being used in machine learning to create local linear approximations of high-dimensional data manifolds, aiding in dimensionality reduction and data visualization.

-• Robotics: In robotics, tangent plane approximations help robots navigate and interact with surfaces by providing local surface orientation information.
+• Robotics: In robotics, tangent plane approximations help robots handle and interact with surfaces by providing local surface orientation information.

 Tips & Expert Advice